 This is an affordable TV treadmill model that comes with premium sound coming through 2 built-in speakers, and a cable-ready flat screen TV in the console.
 The Reebok VISTA 8500 treadmill also offers QuickStep™ speed control, 12 programs, HR sensors on the handlebars, and a large 350 lb. user weight maximum.
 The full list of the specs include:

 UPDATE: The Reebok Vista 8500 model has been discontinued.
 It has been replaced by newer treadmills.
-You can get some really great discounts on all of them here:

 While the Reebok VISTA 8500 treadmill does have some good points, the overall quality and reliability aren’t what you would hope for.
 Experts will first have you look at the weak 90 day warranty on parts and labor which gives you an indication of how long the company will stand behind their machine: less than 3 months!